BATS takes step to crack down promptly on market manipulation

-NEW YORK (Reuters) - Exchange operator BATS Global Markets plans to put a rule in place that would allow it to crack down more promptly on manipulative trading behavior on its exchanges.
+NEW YORK, July 30 (Reuters) - Exchange operator BATS Global Markets plans to put a rule in place that would allow it to crack down more promptly on manipulative trading behavior on its exchanges.

 BATS said on Thursday its “Client Suspension Rule,” which requires approval from the U.S. Securities and Exchange Commission, would allow the company to halt manipulative conduct within weeks of detection, rather than the years it takes under the current regulatory process.